Our Early Years

 • To provide engaging, challenging, and exciting play-based learning opportunities for all

-• To develop children’s communication skills
+• To support all children in developing their communication skills

 EYFS curriculum